tutumcloud/go-tutum/README.md

 **Auth:**

 In order to be able to make requests to the API, you should first obtain an ApiKey for your account.
 For this, log into Tutum, click on the menu on the upper right corner of the screen and select **Get Api Key**.

 You can use your ApiKey with the Go library in any of the following ways:

-Manually set in your golang code
+Manually set in your Go code

 	tutum.User = "yourUsernameHere"
 	tutum.ApiKey = "yourApiKeyHere"